cusoiv/genome_sweeps/04_recombination_rate_estimates/README.md

 The **fit_div_frac_curve_nonrm_sweep_only.R** and **fit_div_frac_curve_nonrm_nonsweep_only.R** estimate recombination rates for SGBs with and without genome-wide selective sweeps, respectively.

-Together, they generate Figure 3 and Extended Data Fig. 6.
+Together, they generate Figure 3 and Supplementary Figures 1a and b